 Enjoy the harmony of this medieval architectural jewel.
 Built in 1246 by the Dominicans, its beautiful arcades and its incredible vaults preserve works by many Renaissance artists.

-The pharmacy displays the results of more than 800 years of work by Dominican monks.
+The pharmacy/museum displays the results of more than 800 years of work by Dominican monks.
 Following centuries-old formulas, the officina sells ancient remedies and tonics alongside hand-molded soaps and perfumed powders.

-Specialties to try include succulent 'bistecca fiorentina,' Florentine steaks; 'pappa al pomodoro,' a local bread and tomato soup; ribollita, a cabbage and bean soup; and 'biscottini di Prato con vin Santo,' the special biscuit and wine tradition to finish off a meal.
+Specialties to try include succulent bistecca fiorentina (Florentine steak); pappa al pomodoro (local bread and tomato soup); ribollita, (cabbage and bean soup); and biscottini di Prato con vin Santo (a special cookie and white wine) to finish off your meal.
 Sip Chianti wine, Brunello di Montepulciano, or the Super Tuscans.

 Located in the Italian Lake District on the south side of the Alps, Lake Maggiore is the second-largest lake in Italy.
 Set with the majestic mountains as a backdrop, it offers mild weather, lush vegetation, beautiful gardens, and dramatic scenery.
 A short boat ride brings visitors to Isola Bella, with its Baroque-style, 17th-century Italian gardens and palace filled with priceless works of art.
 A cable car ride to the summit of Monte Mottarone presents breathtaking views of seven lakes (on a clear day), and the Lake Maggiore Express, a narrow-gauge train and ferry, showcases stunning scenery including waterfalls, lakes, and chestnut woods.
 In addition to spectacular scenery, the area also offers many cafés and lakeside restaurants.

-Originally from Scotland, I have lived in the Lake Maggiore area now for 22 years.
-After working in Milan, and giving birth to my two children, I am happy to be working close to home as a Monograms Local Host in this beautiful resort area of lakes and mountains, and know you will enjoy its relaxed atmosphere, splendid scenery, and plenty to see and do.
+My name is Kate; I am originally from Scotland and have lived in the Lake Maggiore area now for over 20 years.
+After working in Milan, I am now happy to be working close to home as a Monograms Local Host.
+I know you will enjoy this beautiful resort area of lakes and mountains, with its relaxed atmosphere, splendid scenery, and plenty to see and do.

-This is a 20 minute panoramic ride to the top of Mount Mottarone.
-From the summit take in 360° views over 7 lakes and the alps.
-At the mid-way stop you can visit the Alpine Garden, with over 500 essences, unique of its kind for the typology of its plants, solely of alpine origin.
-Departure from Lido di Carciano, walking distance from hotel Bristol.
+Enjoy a 20 minute panoramic ride to the top of Mount Mottarone.
+From the summit take in 360° views over 7 lakes and the Alps.
+At the mid-way stop you can visit the Alpine Garden, with over 500 essences, unique for the typology of its plants, solely of alpine origin.
+Departure is from Lido di Carciano (walking distance from hotel Bristol).

-A wonderful collection of parasols and umbrellas, together with the history of the families who made them.
+This museum houses a wonderful collection of parasols and umbrellas, along with the history of the families who made them.
 Near Stresa, just up to the hill, towards Mount Mottarone.

 Many cities in the world are old, even ancient.
 But only one city has earned the sobriquet of "eternal"-the Italian capital, Rome.
 As you explore the countless ancient wonders that litter the streets, it's almost easy to imagine what life must have been like during the golden age of the Roman Empire.
 Highlights include the enormous gladiatorial venue, the Colosseum; the Roman Forum; the well-preserved 2nd-century mall, Trajan's Markets; the impressive Baths of Caracalla; and ruins of the famous Appian Way.
 Some other must-see attractions are Rome's most spectacular water feature, Trevi Fountain; St. Peter's Basilica; and the Vatican Museums featuring the breathtaking Sistine Chapel.